 Heat an annealed sample at a certain rate, we can obtain the thermal expansion curve between temperature and sample elongation, as shown in figure 2.
 The transformation temperature Tg is defined as the intersection of two lines that are extrapolated from the low and high temperature sides respectively.

 The sag temperature Ts is defined as the temperature at which annealed sample stops expanding when being heated, as shown in figure 2.
 The peak temperature on the expansion curve is sag temperature.

-The strain point refers to the temperature at which the glass viscosity is T10 14.5dpa•s (or 10 13.5 dPa•s), i.e. at this temperature, the stress of glass will be eliminated within several hours.
+The strain point refers to the temperature at which the glass viscosity is 1014.5 dpa·s.
+It is also called the lower limit temperature at which inner stress in the glass can be eliminated within several hours.